desihub/desitemplate/README.rst

 In the top-level of the py/destemplate directory, you will see a file called ``_version.py``.
 This file is created and maintained by the command::

-    python setup.py version
+    desi_update_version desitemplate

-This file should not be altered except by that command.
+This file should not be altered except by that command.  ``desitemplate`` should be replaced by the name of your package.
 In preparation for a new tag of the product, you can use the variant::

-    python setup.py version --tag 1.2.3
+    desi_update_version --tag 1.2.3 desitemplate

 To set the version string to exactly '1.2.3'.
 Make sure you check in your changes and immediately tag after doing this!

+``desi_update_version`` is provided in the desiutil_ package.

 Enabling Testing and Other Automation
 =====================================